Tutorial to develop a Spyder plugin#

 return True

-First, we need to declare the dependencies of our plugin, by defining the REQUIRES class constant.
-Since we’re going to add a status bar widget, we require the StatusBar plugin, as shown below.
+Now, we need to declare the dependencies of our plugin by defining the REQUIRES class constant.
+As we are going to add a status bar widget, we need the StatusBar plugin, as shown below.

 REQUIRES = [Plugins.StatusBar]

-Then we need to set the icon for our plugin.
-For that, we substitute
+Then, we need to set the icon for our plugin.
+For that, we replace

 from qtpy.QtGui import QIcon